MVPStudio/standard-wordpress/README.md

    is rarely needed and it's a security concern so we don't run this unless it's necessary and then we run it only until the issue is resolved.

+In addition a `routing.yaml` file is produced.
+This must be applies in the `ambassador-edge` namespace and this is managed by the cluster admins (i.e. MVP Studio volunteers) so this file should be sent to an administrator to be applied.

 The k8s manifest files are standard Kubernetes configuration files _except_ there are some details that are specific to individual deployments like the namespace, hostname for routing, etc. These are therefore specified using [Handlebars template format](https://handlebarsjs.com/).
 For example, a service configuration might look like: